microcosm-cc/bluemonday/README.md

 Whitelist based, you need to either build a policy describing the HTML elements and attributes to permit (and the `regexp` patterns of attributes), or use one of the supplied policies representing good defaults.

-The policy containing the whitelist is applied using a fast SAX-like tokenizer implemented in the [Go net/html library](https://code.google.com/p/go/source/browse/?repo=net#hg%2Fhtml) by the core Go team.
+The policy containing the whitelist is applied using a fast non-validating, forward only, token-based parser implemented in the [Go net/html library](https://code.google.com/p/go/source/browse/?repo=net#hg%2Fhtml) by the core Go team.

 We expect to be supplied with well-formatted HTML (closing elements for every applicable open element, nested correctly) and so we do not focus on repairing badly nested or incomplete HTML.
 We focus on simply ensuring that whatever elements do exist are described in the policy whitelist and that attributes and links are safe for use on your web page.
 [GIGO](http://en.wikipedia.org/wiki/Garbage_in,_garbage_out) does apply and if you feed it bad HTML bluemonday is not tasked with figuring out how to make it good again.